SPAY, NEUTER, VACCINE & MICROCHIP PROGRAM

-The Sato Project has plans to make Yabucoa, the home of Dead Dog Beach the first dog-friendly Municipality in Puerto Rico.
+The Sato Project is working to make Yabucoa, the home of Dead Dog Beach, the first dog-friendly Municipality in Puerto Rico.

 We recognize that rescuing dogs is only one piece of the solution to the crisis of having 300,000 stray dogs on a small island like Puerto Rico.
 In order to work towards a future where every dog is owned and humanely cared for, we need to tackle the problem of overpopulation.

+Phase Two: In March of 2016, we were very excited to launch a new initiative to further our work with the community and the satos of Yabucoa, thorugh a municipal-wide spay/neuter/vaccine/microchip program.
 Preventing unwanted pregnancy is not enough.
 We want to put an end to the spread of disease as well.
-To help in this effort each dog attending these clinics will also be given vaccines (rabies and DA2LPPV) and microchipped.
+To help in this effort each dog attending the low-cost clinics and voucher program we are offering will also be given vaccines (rabies and DA2LPPV), and microchipped.

 Our plan has three distinct parts: